MedChaabane/A-framework-for-CPR-scene-retrieval-from-medical-simulation-videos-based-on-activity-detection/README.md

 The proposed framework is tested and validated using two simulation videos and the experimental results are presented.

-# The code is available on reasonable request
+# The code is available on reasonable request (Matlab)